SirSwish/UC-MapPainter/README.md

 ## Features
 - **Create New Maps**: Generate new maps using a default world template.
-- **Load Maps**: Directly load .iam files with automatic texture,height and Prim recognition.
+- **Load Maps**: Directly load .iam files with automatic texture,height, Prims and Buildig recognition.
+- **Load Lighting**: Directly load .lgt files and edit Light way points and ambient lighting.
 - **Zoom and Coordinate Tracking**: Zoom in/out functionality and real-time cell coordinate tracking.
+- **Dump Building Data***: Dump raw building data to file for analysis
 - **Export Maps**: Export the maps to an 8192 x 8192 pixel image file.
-- **Save Maps**: Save maps back to .iam format for use in the Urban Chaos game.
+- **Save Maps**: Save maps back to .iam format for use in Urban Chaos.
+- **Save Lights**: Save light structures back to .lgt format for use in Urban Chaos.

 ## Getting Started
 To get started with UC-MapPainter, simply clone the repository and build the application.
 You will also need to download the Textures and Map folder and place them in the same directory as your EXE.
 These are located in the Release Zip file.